-It seems like everybody that’s ever seen a ball and a basket has a strategy for betting the NBA, and while the following list doesn’t pretend to be exhaustive, there are some general theories worth keeping in mind.
+It seems like anybody that’s ever seen a ball and a basket has a strategy for betting the NBA odds board, and while the following list doesn’t pretend to be exhaustive, there are some general theories worth keeping in mind.
 Some basic NBA betting strategy concepts:

 Fade big favorites

 A general rule of thumb is to avoid big favorites, because they tend to be overvalued/inflated due to public perception.
-On top of that, there’s just too much that can go wrong when a team is upwards to 10-point chalk against the NBA spread.
+On top of that, there’s just too much that can go wrong when a team is upwards of a 10-point chalk against the NBA point spread.

-Remember, NBA teams, especially ones with their eye on the NBA Finals, care little about style points and a consideration for how much they should win a given game.
-The Lakers could be 13-point faves at home against the Timberwolves, but trust us, Los Angeles would be happy to win by five and head home for the night.
+Remember, NBA teams, especially ones with their eye on the NBA Finals, care little about style points and by how much they should win a given game.
+The Spurs could be listed as 13-point favorites at home against the Timberwolves, but trust us, San Antonio would be happy to win by five and head home for the night.

 Bet small to medium underdogs